IQ404/study-notes/README.md

 The last `.dense()` in a `ti.root` statement indicates the adjacent data elements in memory.

-❓ Are adjacent layers in SNodeTree always be adjacent in memory?
+❓ How exactly does a SNodeTree lie in memory?

 ❓ Are all leaf layers for a field be adjacent in memory?
-(I think this could result in better memory access)

 The default layout for a taichi field (i.e. define field directly, without using `ti.root`) is row-major.